trincellshelvin/Devtools-debugging/day-5.md

 - Description[Has no assigned value for the margins and pddding.]

+#### Probelm 6:

+- Description: [Class is not assigned to a specific element within the HTML.]

+#### Probelm 7:

+- Description: [Based upon the image id, there was no need to use the image tag for a selector]

 [Continue with the remaining problems]

 ### Step 3: Propose Solutions